-Clay Drees earned his doctorate from the Claremont Graduate School in California in 1991 after having taught high school for seven years, including a two-year stint with the Peace Corps in Sierra Leone, West Africa.
-Dr. Drees is the Frank H. and Jane P. Batten Professor of History at Virginia Wesleyan, where he teaches courses in medieval and early modern European, African and Islamic history.
-He is the author of "Authority and Dissent in the English Church"(1997) and "The Late Medieval Age of Crisis and Renewal" (2001).
-Dr. Drees is currently working on a biography of Bishop Richard Fox of Winchester, King Henry VIII's ambassador and most trusted advisor.
+Dr. Clay Drees earned his doctorate from the Claremont Graduate School in California in 1991 after having taught high school for seven years, including a two-year stint with the Peace Corps in Sierra Leone, West Africa.
+He is Professor of History at Virginia Wesleyan, where he teaches courses in medieval and early modern European, African and Islamic history.
+A two-time recipient of the Samuel Nelson Gray distinguished teaching award in 1998 and 2015, Drees also served six years as social science division chair between 2005-11.
+In January 2016 he took office as the national vice-president of Phi Alpha Theta, the U.S. honor society in history, and in January 2018 he will begin a two-year term as that honor society's national president.
+Dr. Drees' third book, Bishop Richard Fox of Winchester: Architect of the Tudor Age, was published by McFarland Press in autumn 2014.

 Authority and Dissent in the English Church.
 Edwin Mellen, 1997.